FairportRobotics/arduino-library/README.md

 ==========

-However, if the last byte of information isn't a value 0-149, it either will quit without doing anything, or run a function associated with that particular value.
+However, if the last byte of information isn't a value 0-149, it either will quit without doing anything, or run a function associated with that particular value.(Functions that disregard the color information and only care about the last byte are marked with an *).
 The full list of values with assigned functions are as follows:

-	255 - fillAll: this function sets all LEDSs to the specified to color 254 - fillRainbow: this function sets all LEDs to a rainbow (regardless of any information that precedes it) 253 - switchGradient: this function will gradient the current color of all LEDs to the specified color
+	 255 - fillAll: this function sets all LEDSs to the specified to color *254*- fillRainbow: this function sets all LEDs to a rainbow (regardless of any information that precedes it) 253 - switchGradient: this function will gradient the current color of all LEDs to the specified color 252 - fillShift: this function changes colors by having the specified color 'slide' into place *251*- shift: this function will have whatever LEDs currently lit shift down towards the end of the strip with no wraparound *250*- shiftWrap: this function does the exact same as function '251', but with a wraparound